 The exterior of all licensed vehicles shall be maintained in a clean, safe and proper manner always.
-In particular, the exterior of the vehicle shall: be free of large and/or sharp-edged dents,
+In particular, the exterior of the vehicle shall:

-- a)

-- be free of visible rust, b)

-- be free of unrepaired accident damage, c)

-- have uniform paintwork equivalent to that applied by the manufacturer. d) and

-- be maintained in an acceptable state of cleanliness. e)
+- a) be free of large and/or sharp-edged dents, - b) be free of visible rust, - c) be free of unrepaired accident damage, - have uniform paintwork equivalent to that applied by the manufacturer, and - e) be maintained in an acceptable state of cleanliness.